Havivw/PasSkull/README.md

 # PasSkull
 ​
-PasSkull is a web tool for manage your Password Dump file from the internet.
+PasSkull is a web tool for managing 'Password Dump' files that are retrieved from the internet, including upload, search and export utilities.

-## Prerequisites
+##Prerequisites

 Please install Cassandra.
 ```